GTAmodding/gta3script-specs/SPECIFICATION.md

 **Constraints**

-No argument in an expression can be a string literals.
+No argument in an expression can be a string literal.

 The name of commands used to require script files (e.g. `GOSUB_FILE`) and its directive commands (i.e. `MISSION_START` and `MISSION_END`) cannot be on the left hand side of a expression.